michalShawat/Stenography-project/Stegosploit paper/README.md

 ## Recommendation
 1. Read Saumil Shah's paper "Exploit Delivery via Steganography and Polyglots" can be found [here](http://stegosploit.info/)
-2. Work on Linux operating system
+2. Work in a Linux environment
 ## Folders
 Stegosploit Toolkit is the toolkit of the paper.
 <br />encoded images - the images we created using the toolkit .